-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (Dollars in millions, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (In millions, except share and per share data)

-15. Accumulated Other Comprehensive Income
+14. Accumulated Other Comprehensive Income

 Comprehensive income is defined as net income and other changes in stockholders' equity from transactions and other events from sources other than stockholders.